pram/OUScripts/README.md

 OUScripts
 ===============

-Scripts to amend and improve the usability of the Open University Website (www.open.ac.uk)
+Web scripts to amend and improve the usability of the Open University Website (www.open.ac.uk).

 * `src` Source file location